-Pharaoh Mountain Trailhead: Crane Pond Trailhead: Exit 28 off of I-87 and continue south on Route 9 to Alder Meadow Road.
+There are more access points for this mountain.
+Here is one: Take exit 28 off of I-87 and continue south on Route 9 to Alder Meadow Road.
 Turn left on Alder Meadow Rd. for 2.2 miles, then left on Crane Pond Rd.
-The road beyond is quite rough but still drivable with high clearance vehicles.
-If you don't have a suitable vehicle park here and walk the 1.6 miles of rough road to a flooded area with a trail bypass to the left that leads to Crane Pond, 2.0 miles from the parking area.
+The road beyond is quite rough but still drivable with high clearance vehicles but not recommended.
+Park here and walk the easy road to a flooded area with a trail bypass to the left that leads to Crane Pond, 2.0 miles from the parking area.

-Snowshoeing and Cross-Country Skiing
+Snowshoeing and cross-country skiing

 Skiing Crane Pond road would be enjoyable, but we recommend switching to snowshoe for the mountain ascent.